Can I Legally get Married in Austria?

 Getting married in Austria is relatively straight forward as there is no minimum residency period but the most important thing to bear in mind is that only civil ceremonies are legally recognised here.
+There’s some beautiful areas to get married in, including Vienna & Salzberg and stunning venues including The Schloss Prielau.
 You must file your marriage application, no more than 6 months before your wedding day, at the main registry office in Vienna which requires you both to attend in person.
 If neither of you are residents then the registrar may waiver this requirement but you must confirm this before planning your wedding.

 - Certificate of No Impediment/Certificate of Freedom to Marry